Los Angeles Brain Injury Lawyer

 Anxiety goes hand-in-hand with depression.
 The feeling of nervousness or overthinking can create a sense of danger where there is none.
 Everyday situations like shopping are very difficult for TBI victims struggling with anxiety and panic attacks.

 Anxiety can be caused by an inability to process information quickly.
-The victim feels overwhelmed or overstimulated, leading to increased stress which heightens their anxiety.
-It is best for victims of a traumatic brain injury to reintroduce themselves to high-stress situations slowly.
+The victim feels overwhelmed or overstimulated, leading to increased stress, which heightens their anxiety.
+Victims of a traumatic brain injury should reintroduce themselves to high-stress situations slowly.
 If the anxiety continues, they should seek medical intervention.

 People who are suffering from a traumatic brain injury can experience significant behavioral or personality changes.
 They may have difficulty regulating their emotions or suffer from extreme mood swings.
 This may be a reaction or frustration due to their inability to function as they normally would.